martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/demo.md

 By adding the `leader` parameter to the `Init` method, we have implicitly created an attribute for the [`InitializationParticles`][6] placed by the generation method.
 In the Initialization Mode, all particles are placed as [`InitializationParticles`][6], which can be moved, deleted and edited freely.
 When the "Start" button is pressed, the [`InitializationParticles`][6] are turned into proper particles and their attributes are passed as parameters to the `Init` method of those particles.
-Thus, we could now manually determine a leader by selecting one of the particles in the Init Mode, setting its `leader` attribute to `true` and pressing "Start":
+Thus, we can now manually determine a leader by selecting one of the particles in the Init Mode, setting its `leader` attribute to `true` and pressing "Start":
 ![Selecting a leader manually](~/images/demo_init_manual_leader.png "Selecting a leader manually in Init Mode")
 ![Selected leader during simulation](~/images/demo_init_manual_leader_2.png "Manually selected leader in Simulation Mode")